Celebrity, the press and the hospitality industry

 get up to what they do?

-- It belonged to Pannonica 'Nica' de Koenigswarter (one of the Rothschilds)
+New York belonging to Pannonica 'Nica' de Koenigswarter (one of the Rothschilds).

-- He was black and took drugs, she was an English
+It caused a right scandal – he was black and took drugs, she was an English

-- Drives a car into hotel's pool - damages
+drives a car into Flint Holiday Inn's pool – damages

 teeth